moby/moby/docs/userguide/dockerrepos.md

 name, user name, or description:

     $ docker search centos
-    NAME           DESCRIPTION                                     STARS     OFFICIAL   TRUSTED
+    NAME           DESCRIPTION                                     STARS     OFFICIAL   AUTOMATED
-    centos         Official CentOS 6 Image as of 12 April 2014     88
-    tianon/centos  CentOS 5 and 6, created using rinse instea...
-21
+    centos         The official build of CentOS                    1223      [OK] tianon/centos  CentOS 5 and 6, created using rinse instea...
+33 ...
-    ...

 There you can see two example results: `centos` and `tianon/centos`.
 The second